Kirito03/File-Browser-2D/README.md

-Needed ideas of or work on bugfixing as soon as posible
+Needed ideas of or work on bugfixing as soon as posible!
+Any help ahead!